Installing and Loading HPC-X

 $ cd hpcx $ export HPCX_HOME=$PWD

 HPC-X includes Open MPI v4.1.x.
-The symbolic links hpcx-init.sh and modulefiles/hpcx point to the default version.
+Each Open MPI version has its own module file which can be used to load the desired version.

 The symbolic links hpcx-init.sh and modulefiles/hpcx point to the default version (Open MPI v4.1.x).